 Cameron, born on August 16, 1954, had his first major hit as the writer and director of 1984’s The Terminator, the movie that turned star Arnold Schwarzenegger into a household name.
 The famously temperamental Cameron went on to helm such hits as Aliens (1986), The Abyss (1989), Terminator 2: Judgment Day (1992), True Lies (1994) and Avatar (2009).

-DiCaprio, who was born on November 11, 1974, began his acting career as a teen, appearing on TV's Growing Pains and going on to co-star in such films as This Boy's Life (1993), with Robert De Niro; What's Eating Gilbert Grape (1993), for which he received a Best Supporting Actor Academy Award nomination; and Romeo + Juliet (1996), with Claire Danes.
+DiCaprio, who was born on November 11, 1974, began his acting career as a teen, appearing on TV’s Growing Pains and going on to co-star in such films as This Boy’s Life (1993), with Robert De Niro; What’s Eating Gilbert Grape (1993), for which he received a Best Supporting Actor Academy Award nomination; and Romeo + Juliet (1996), with Claire Danes.
 Following Titanic, DiCaprio collaborated with director Martin Scorsese on Gangs of New York (2002), The Aviator (2004), which earned DiCaprio a Best Actor Oscar nomination for his performance as Howard Hughes, and The Departed (2006).
-Among DiCaprio's other movies are director Steven Spielberg's Catch Me if You Can (2002) and Blood Diamond (2006), for which he received a second Best Actor Oscar nomination.
+His later films include Catch Me if You Can (2002), Blood Diamond (2006), Inception (2010), The Wolf of Wall Street (2013), The Revenant (2015) and Once Upon a Time in Hollywood (2019).
+He won the Best Actor Oscar for The Revenant.